 Supreme Court upholds use of controversial execution drug

-On their last day together until the fall, the justices voted 5-4 in a case from Oklahoma that the sedative midazolam can be used in executions without violating the U.S. Constitution’s Eighth Amendment which prohibits cruel and unusual punishment.
+On their last day together until the fall, the justices voted 5-4 in a case from Oklahoma that the sedative midazolam can be used in executions without violating the Eighth Amendment prohibition on cruel and unusual punishment.

 In the dispute over the lethal-injection drug, midazolam was used in Arizona, Ohio and Oklahoma executions in 2014.
 The executions took longer than usual and raised concerns that the drug did not perform its intended task of putting inmates into a coma-like sleep.